SummaryRead the full fact sheet

 The exact cause of breast cancer is unknown, but factors that seem to increase risk include:

-- heredity – having several close family members (mother, sister or daughter) who have had breast cancer
+- heredity – most people who develop breast cancer do not have a family history.
+However, having several close family members (mother, sister or daughter) who have had breast cancer can increase your risk.

 Other risk factors for breast cancer